En español | If you are the caregiver for someone who needs long-term care, Medicaid coverage may help with some or all of the expenses.

 The Centers for Medicare & Medicaid Services has created a list of state Medicaid offices with links to pages that have phone numbers, so you can talk — after navigating the voicemail system — to a real person.

 Long-term care services include assistance with such daily activities as bathing, dressing and eating.
 In some states, these services may also be available in an assisted living facility or in your home through a Medicaid waiver program.
+Forty-three percent of U.S. long-term care costs in 2019 were paid by Medicaid.

 Asset, income levels differ in each state